-Occasionally, you might see a notification that a driver is unsigned, has been changed since it was signed or can't be installed by Windows.
+Occasionally, you might see a notification that a driver is unsigned, has been changed since it was signed, or can't be installed by Windows.
 We recommend that you don't install unsigned or changed drivers.

 A digitally signed driver includes a digital signature, which is an electronic security mark that indicates the publisher of software and whether someone has tampered with it since it was signed.
-If a driver has been signed by a publisher that has verified its identity with a certification authority, you can be confident the driver comes from that publisher and hasn't been changed.
+If a driver has been signed by a publisher that has verified its identity with a certification authority, you can be confident that the driver comes from that publisher and hasn't been changed.